-Published in 2012, Cline begins the book with her own awakening to the mountains of fast fashion in her closet, and throughout the book weaves her own story in-between the stories she tells and facts she recounts, acting as a necessary touch point for the reader thought the journey.
+Published in 2012, Cline begins the book with her own awakening to the mountains of fast fashion in her closet, and throughout the book weaves her own fast fashion and personal style story in-between the stories she tells and facts she recounts, acting as a necessary touch point for the reader thought the journey.

 How did we end up with so much clothing?

 Cline begins by asking in the first chapter, aptly titled “I Have Enough Clothing to Open a Store,” how did we end up with so much clothing?
 And what stopped us from accumulating this much clothing in past decades?